 This most famous of the Dead Sea Scroll caves is also the most significant in terms of finds.
 More than 15,000 fragments from over 200 books were found in this cave, nearly all by Bedouin thieves.
-122 biblical scrolls (or fragments) were found in this cave.
+One hundred and twenty-two biblical scrolls (or fragments) were found in this cave.
 From all 11 Qumran caves, every Old Testament book is represented except Esther.
 No New Testament books or fragments have been found.

 Cave 4 Interior